abrasive/shairport/README.md

 Running Shairport 2.0
 ---------------------
 The `-L` setting is for the amount of latency -- the units are frames, with 44,100 frames to the second.
 Although 99,400 frames  is slightly more than two seconds, it sounds good -- YMMV.
+For the built-in soundcard on the Raspberry Pi, a latency of about 98500 seems to be better.

 Examples
 --------